JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 lifted an eyebrow at him as though she was sharing a joke with him and said, "Welcome to the Half Moon.
 Do you have a reservation?"

-Lawrence had carefully shredded the bit of cardboard and dropped its tatters in six different trash cans, feeling like a real spy as he did so (and realizing at the same time that going to all these different cans was probably anomalous enough in itself to draw suspicion).
+Batman had carefully shredded the bit of cardboard and dropped its tatters in six different trash cans, feeling like a real spy as he did so (and realizing at the same time that going to all these different cans was probably anomalous enough in itself to draw suspicion).